plotly/plotly.github.io/_posts/basic/2016-06-28-how-to-make-a-grouped-bar-chart.md

 ---
 layout: tutorial-single_layout
 title: Grouped Bar Charts in Chart Studio
-subtitle: A bar chart presents grouped data with rectangular bars with lengths proportional to the values that they represent.
-The bars can be plotted vertically or horizontally.
+subtitle: A bar chart presents grouped data with rectangular bars.
+Bar lengths are proportional to the values that they represent, and can be plotted vertically or horizontally.
 permalink: /grouped-bar-chart/
 imageurl: ../static/images/bar-graph/new grouped thumb.png
 state: active